ffMathy/FluffySpoon.JavaScript.Testing.Faking/README.md

   }
 }

-var fake = Substitute.for<Example>();
+const fake = Substitute.for<Example>();

-//BAD: this would have called substitute.js' "received" method.
+// BAD: this would have called substitute.js' "received" method.
-//fake.received(2);
+// fake.received(2);

-//GOOD: we now call the "received" method we have defined in the class above.
+// GOOD: we now call the "received" method we have defined in the class above.
 Substitute.disableFor(fake).received(1337);

-//now we can assert that we received a call to the "received" method. fake.received().received(1337);
+// now we can assert that we received a call to the "received" method. fake.received().received(1337);
 ```